Who Needs Plastic?

 As Lindsay writes, “It can feel isolating, to go against what everyone else seems to want to do.
 The world can feel like such a huge place, and it’s easy to feel small and insignificant.
 Sometimes it can feel like an uphill battle.
 But you know what?
 You’re not alone.
 We’re all in this together.”
 We’ll cheers—with our reusable water bottles—to that!

-Come on andlive life healthy with us!
+Next, get involved in the community andlive life healthy with us!

 Your small changes add up.